 (You don't have use to the global pip if you have python environments working, but for beginners, this is the simplest way to do it.)

 mkdocs serve in the root directory of the firmware repository.
 It should report to you something like:

 [I 170728 07:49:47 server:271] Serving on http://127.0.0.1:8000 [I 170728 07:49:47 handlers:58] Start watching changes

 This means that mkdocs is hosting a webpage for you on http://127.0.0.1:8000.
 Navigate to that page in your web browser.

 Now, as you make changes to the documentation, you should be able to see it on your browser.
 Just hit reload from time to time to see your changes.

-To add a new page to the documentation, just check out the mkdocs.yaml file in the root of the firmware directory, you should be able to figure it out from there.
+To add a new page to the documentation, just take a look at the mkdocs.yml file in the root of the firmware directory.
+You should be able to figure it out from there.

 $$ E = mc^2 $$